AxisCommunications/acap-native-sdk-examples/web-server/README.md

 The Apache server is configured using the `manifest.json` file in an ACAP application.
-In `manifest.json` under `configuration`, it is possible to specify a `settingPage` and a `reverseProxy` where the latter will connect the Monkey server to the Apache server.
+In `manifest.json` under `configuration`, it is possible to specify a `settingPage` and a `reverseProxy` where the latter will connect the CivetWeb server to the Apache server.

 Prior to manifest 1.5.0, reverse proxy was only supported through the